elahshalev/Elah_Shalev_interview/README.md

 14. Export the final report as an excel spreadsheet

-15. Upload your entire repository, titled "firstname_lastname_interview", as a PRIVATE GitHub repository including the original dataset, your code, final report, and playlist link in a README.
+15. Upload your entire repository, titled "firstname_lastname_interview", as a PRIVATE GitHub repository including the "interview_test" original assets in addition to your code, final report, and playlist link (pasted in a README).
 Make sure to add me (zachcox-elektra) as a collaborator.
 If working in Jupyter Notebooks, have the output of your code displayed.
 I should be able to fork + clone the repo and have the code run on my computer without reformatting anything.
 Email GitHub link to zachcox@elektra.com